-Porting to Python 3 doesn’t have to be daunting.
-This book guides you through the process of porting your Python 2 code to Python 3, from choosing a porting strategy to solving your distribution issues.
-Using plenty of code examples is takes you cross the hurdles and shows you the new Python features.
+Supporting Python 3 doesn’t have to be daunting.
+This book guides you through the process of adding Python 3 support, from choosing a strategy to solving your distribution issues.
+Using plenty of code examples, it guides you across the hurdles and shows you the new Python features.

 - About this book

 - Supporting Python 2 and 3 without 2to3 conversion

 - Extending 2to3 with your own fixers

 There is also a list of Errata that covers the earlier printed editions of “Porting to Python 3”.